 Donated leave shall not exceed 12 weeks or beyond the duration of the serious health condition, whichever is sooner.
 Donated leave that surpasses the length of leave allowed will be returned to the donor.
 A leave recipient may use donated leave only for the purposes related to the medical emergency for which the leave recipient was approved.

 Intermittent leave donation requests will be reviewed on a case-by-case basis.

-Human Resources reserve the right to verify the medical need throughout the duration of the donated leave being utilized.
+Human Resources reserves the right to verify the medical need throughout the duration of the donated leave being utilized.